 Contact Admissions Team + 44 (0) 1524 592028 or via firstname.lastname@example.org

-You will develop an understanding of the principles of criminal liability, and the elements of major offences from homicide to theft, fraud to sexual offences, and offences against the person.
-You will also explore complicity, inchoate offences and defences.
+You will develop an understanding of the principles of criminal liability, and the elements of major offences typically including homicide to theft, fraud to sexual offences, and offences against the person.
+You may also have the opportunity to explore such topics as complicity, inchoate offences and defences.

 We encourage lively discourse and debate through a combination of workshops and seminars, both of which are linked to a lecture programme.
-This helps you to consolidate knowledge, analyse and argue about criminal law.
+This will help you to consolidate knowledge, analyse and argue about criminal law.

 Our teaching is research-led and you will be encouraged to read as widely as possible on the subject.
-Not only does this module provide the foundation for further study in Part Two, but it also establishes key skills in presentation, critical analysis, and intelligent debate.
+Not only does this module provide the foundation for further study in your second year and beyond, but it also establishes key skills in presentation, critical analysis, and intelligent debate.

-This year-long compulsory module introduces you to the central tenants of the English Legal System and supports the development of the legal skills that will see you through your degree.
+This year-long module introduces you to the central tenets of the English Legal System and supports the development of the legal skills that will see you through your degree.

 The module is your initiation into legal reasoning and the process of legal research.
-Within it we will also cover substantive topics including:
+Within it we would typically include such topics as:

 A combination of lectures, workshops and seminars provides you with a sustained opportunity to: deepen your knowledge of the English Legal System; learn how to read legal cases and journal articles and critically analyse legal materials; write law essays; and problem solve.

-The module is taught by Dr Siobhan Weare who co-authors one of the leading textbooks in this area of Law.
+The module was developed by Dr Siobhan Weare who co-authored one of the leading textbooks in this area of Law.

 Contract Law at Lancaster is studied from an interesting perspective – we begin by looking at resolution for breach of contract.
 This includes monetary compensation, injunctions and orders compelling parties to carry out their promises.